WHO review finds issues with one Russian Sputnik V manufacturing plant | Health

 - Country:

-The World Health Organization (WHO) said on Wednesday its review of Russian vaccine production had found some issues with one Russian manufacturing plant which fills vials with the Sputnik V coronavirus shot.
+The World Health Organization (WHO) said on Wednesday its review of Russian vaccine production had found some issues with one manufacturing plant, that is responsible for filling some vials with the Sputnik V coronavirus shot.

-The concerns relate to integrity of data and test results necessary for quality controls, the WHO said in its preliminary report, which also cited other concerns related to potential cross contamination and sterility levels.
+The concerns relate to the Pharmstandard-UfaVITA plant, one of four Sputnik V production and filling sites that were reviewed, the WHO said in its preliminary report.
+The issues do not relate to the safety or efficacy of the Sputnik V vaccine itself, Pharmstandard-Ufa-VITA said in a statement.
+The plant is responsible only for pouring the product into vials.

+Concerns with the filling lines have subsequently been fully addressed, the company said.
+"We invite WHO for another inspection," it said.
+"We remain fully transparent and will continue with the WHO pre-qualification process."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)